oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 - **getStats.[bat|sh]** - this script sets the environment variable to tell the application that the configuration file with the properties necessary is in the same directory as where you run the tool from.
 It then uses Maven to create and execute the tool, which will then send to the console details of the test queue.
 - **producer.[bat|sh]** - this script works in the same way as the getStats script by setting the environment variable and then using Maven to compile and execute the utility.
 The difference being this will then start generating and putting messages in the Queue.

 As the Java utility needs to communicate with OCI, it requires the user details to authenticate the user, as mentioned in the overall [readme](../README.md) and explained in the [ SDK documentation](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm).
-You may wish to use separate users for the provider and consumer.
+You may wish to use separate users for the producer and consumer.

 ### Prerequisites